StefanoScacco/FORM-codes/Spin2plus/README.md

  - Moller_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Moller scattering, corrected by spin 2 massive boson mediation (all four diagrams included).
 Calculations were carried out in xi gauge.
 The gauge only enters the QED part.
 It is highly suggested to impose ge^4 = 0 in the code, to get rid of the computation heavy part, and speed the code up to just a couple of seconds.
 Also, it is suggested to study t-channel, u-channel and interference separately.

  - Moller_Xspin2_xigauge_relat.frm: this code calculates the relativistic limit of the total tree level amplitude, to find the cusps of the cross section.
 It sets x = cos theta.
-To get results easy to manipulate, multiply ut to find interference terms and multiply u^2t^2 to find squared moduli terms (execution takes a few minutes).
+To get results easy to manipulate, multiply u^2t^2 to find interference terms and multiply u^2t^2 to find squared moduli terms (execution takes a few minutes).

  - Moller_Xspin2_xigauge_high.frm: this code calculates the total tree level amplitude for cos theta = 0, to find the cusps of the cross section.
 It sets x = sqrt{s}.
 To get results easy to manipulate, multiply t to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).

  - Moller_Xspin2_xigauge_forw.frm: this code calculates the total tree level amplitude for cos theta = 1, to find the cusps of the cross section.
 It sets x = sqrt{s}.
-To get results easy to manipulate, multiply ut to find interference terms and multiply 1 to find squared moduli terms (execution takes a few minutes).
+To get results easy to manipulate, multiply t to find interference terms and multiply 1 to find squared moduli terms (execution takes a few minutes).

+ - Compton_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in Compton scattering only.
+Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
+Calculations were carried out in xi gauge.
+To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

+ - Annihilation_onlyX_xigauge.frm: this code calculates a simplified version of the modulus squared of the spin 2 massive boson mediated process in e+ e- annihilation only.
+Since there are no interference terms between QED diagrams and the spin 2 diagram, the latter can be analyzed singularly.
+Calculations were carried out in xi gauge.
+To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

+ - Twophoton_onlyX_xigauge.frm:	this code calculates the total tree level amplitudes (not squared) for two-photon scattering, without mediation of QED, for every independent choice of photon polarizations (remember that final state is barred, so polarizations switch), and results are polarization dependent.
+Calculations were carried out in xi gauge, and result is immediate.

+ - Compton_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Compton scattering, corrected by spin 2 massive boson mediation (all three diagrams included).
+Calculations were carried out in xi gauge.
+To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

+ - Compton_Xspin2_zeros.frm: this code manipulates the total FORM results of Compton scattering contribution at interference order and squared moduli order, setting x = cos theta, to get a nicer result and study the zeros of the cross section in scattering angle.

+ - Annihilation_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the annihilation into two photons, corrected by spin 2 massive boson mediation (all three diagrams included).
+Calculations were carried out in xi gauge.
+To speed up the software, it is recommended to substitute 1\xi = 0 (Lorentz gauge).

  - ee_into_Xg.frm: this code calculates squared amplitude of the process electron positron into X and photon, X being spin 2 particle, in the massless fermion limit.
 Result of the code is gauge independent (2 gauge parameters are there: xi1 and xi2), and it also satisfies Ward identities.
 It is suggested to substitute Mandelstam variables alternatively to quickly compare result with literature, and to multiply amplitude by 6*mX^4*s*t*u.

  - manip_eeXg.frm: this code manipulates result from ee_into_Xg.frm code, and simply presents it in a nicer way. f1, f2, f3 are functions used in the initial result, and f3, f4, f5 are used in the final result.